When is the Soccer Season?

 How are teams structured?

 U6 – No scheduled games are played.
-Players practice 1 night a week during the seasons.
+Players practice 1 night per week during the seasons.
 Players are taught fundamentals and usually scrimmage each practice.

 When and where do they practice and play?

-· Practice days and times are determined by the coach but generally U7-U10 practice once a week for 1 to 1-1/2 hours.
+· Practice days and times are determined by the coach but generally U7-U10 practice once or twice per week for 1 to 1-1/2 hours.

-· U12 and U14 usually practice 2 times a week – maximum practice time per KMSL guidelines is 3 hours per week.
+· U12 and U14 usually practice twice per week.
+The maximum practice time per KMSL guidelines is 3 hours per week.

-· Erin Soccer plays in the KMSL League.
-Most Teams are in Washington and a couple in Dodge County.
-See Field Directions
+· Erin Soccer plays in the Kettle Moraine Soccer League (KMSL).
+Most teams are located in Washington County and a couple of teams are located in Dodge County.
+See Field Directions.

-· Half the season games are played at home and half are away games.
+· Approximately half of the games are played at home and half are played away.

-· Tournaments: Erin hosts the Leah Fenney Memorial each Fall.
-Richfield hosts the KMSL tournament at the end of the Spring Season.
-(Tournaments could be an additional cost) These are not mandatory tournaments.
+· Tournaments: Erin hosts the Leah Fenney Memorial each Fall, typically in late-September or early-October.
+Richfield hosts the KMSL tournament at the end of the Spring season, typically the first week of June.
+(Tournament registrations may require an additional cost.)
+Participation in the tournaments is not mandatory.

 How will I be notified of what team my child is on?

-A coach or team manager will contact you early August (usually by email)
+A coach or team manager will contact you in early August (usually by email).

 Teams are chosen by age first.
 If there are multiple teams for the same U level, teams will be split as evenly as possible.